GabeScott/standard-works-vault/General Conference/1993 April - The Temple, the Priesthood.md

 # The Temple, the Priesthood

-*By Boyd K. Packer - Of the Quorum of the Twelve Apostles*
+By Elder Boyd K. Packer - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1993 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1993/04/the-temple-the-priesthood?lang=eng)

 Just before the dedication of the Salt Lake Temple, President Wilford Woodruff and his Counselors issued an epistle to the Saints.
 While a hundred years have passed, it might have been issued today.
-They said: “During the past eighteen months ... political campaigns have been conducted, elections have been held. ...
-We feel now that ... before entering into the Temple to present ourselves before the Lord ... , we shall divest ourselves of every harsh and unkind feeling. ...
+They said: “During the past eighteen months … political campaigns have been conducted, elections have been held. … We feel now that … before entering into the Temple to present ourselves before the Lord … , we shall divest ourselves of every harsh and unkind feeling. …

-“Thus shall our supplications, undisturbed by a thought of discord, unitedly mount into the ears of Jehovah and draw down the choice blessings of the God of Heaven!”1
+“Thus shall our supplications, undisturbed by a thought of discord, unitedly mount into the ears of Jehovah and draw down the choice blessings of the God of Heaven!”[^1]

 When the Salt Lake Temple was dedicated, it had been fifty-seven years since the Lord appeared in the Kirtland Temple, keys were bestowed, and Elijah appeared, fulfilling the prophecy of Malachi twenty-two hundred years earlier.

 There were to have been temples at Independence, at Far West, and on Spring Hill at Adam-ondi-Ahman, but those temples were never built.

-It had been fifty-two years since the Lord had commanded the Saints to build a temple in Nauvoo and warned that if they did not complete it within the allotted time, “your baptisms for your dead shall not be acceptable unto me; and if you do not these things at the end of the appointment ye shall be rejected as a church, with your dead, saith the Lord your God.”2
+It had been fifty-two years since the Lord had commanded the Saints to build a temple in Nauvoo and warned that if they did not complete it within the allotted time, “your baptisms for your dead shall not be acceptable unto me; and if you do not these things at the end of the appointment ye shall be rejected as a church, with your dead, saith the Lord your God.”[^2]

-The Saints built the temple, but they were driven away and it was destroyed by the mobs.3
+The Saints built the temple, but they were driven away and it was destroyed by the mobs.[^3]

-Colonel Thomas L. Kane wrote: “They succeeded in parrying the last sword-thrust” of the mobs until “as a closing work, they placed on the entablature of the front ...
+Colonel Thomas L. Kane wrote: “They succeeded in parrying the last sword-thrust” of the mobs until “as a closing work, they placed on the entablature of the front …

 “The House of the Lord: